Lock and Dam No. 1: Facility

 The first facility at the site went into operation in 1917 and superseded the role of the earlier Lock and Dam No. 2 (today known as the Meeker Island Lock and Dam).
 The facility was rebuilt in 1929, and an expansion from one lock to two locks was completed in 1932.
 Each lock is 56 ft wide by 400 ft long (17 × 122 meters), half the width of the next lock downstream, though this is the only dual-lock facility in the district.
 The lift is about 36 ft.
 Major rehabilitation efforts were carried out between 1978 and 1983, including the replacement of many manual and hydraulic components with computer controls.

 The eastern portion of the site consists of an overflow Ambursen dam, which is a buttress dam where the upstream part is a relatively thin flat slab usually made of reinforced concrete.
 The lift is 36 ft.
 There is an inflatable flashboard system on top of the dam that can increase the lift by 2 ft when so desired.
 The lock side of the facility has a large observation area that is open from April to November each year.
 A bridge allows visitors to walk over the two locks and right up next to the dam.

 When the facility opened, it assured a navigable channel up to the tail end of Saint Anthony Falls upriver in Minneapolis.
-Additional locks were added there in the 1960s, extending the head of navigation to a dam in Coon Rapids (without any lock), until their closure in 2015.
+Additional locks were added there in the 1960s, extending the head of navigation to a dam in Coon Rapids (which has no lock), until the closure of the Upper Saint Anthony Falls lock in 2015.

 Just upstream of the dam is the Ford Parkway Bridge.